 The following risk factors may increase the chance of having patent ductus arteriosus (1).

 - Genetic conditions, such as Down syndrome

 - Gender of the baby (female babies may have a higher risk of PDA than males)

 - German measles (rubella) infection during pregnancy may lead to PDA since the virus moves through the placenta and damages blood vessels and fetal organs, such as the heart.

 - Babies born at places on a high altitude may have an increased risk of PDA than babies born at places on a low altitude.

 Some babies may not develop PDA despite the presence of risk factors, while some babies may have PDA without any discernible causes and risk factors.

 Signs And Symptoms Of PDA

-Symptoms of patent ductus arteriosus may vary depending on the baby’s term and the size of the defect.
+The condition shows symptoms depending on the severity of shunt across the patent ductus arteriosus.
+Symptoms also vary depending on the baby’s term and the size of the defect.
 A small PDA may go undetected until adulthood since it may not cause severe symptoms.
 In contrast, a large-sized defect shows signs and symptoms soon after birth.